kristblo/labfl2_make_pointers/README.md

 Correct solution:
 -----------------

 Clone the repo and call `git checkout lecture_start`.
-Cloning is done by pressing the green Code button and copying the HTTPS URL (not the SSH URL), then calling `git clone <url>`.
+Cloning is done by pressing the green Code button and copying the HTTPS URL (not the SSH URL), then calling `git clone <url>` from your terminal.
 The `checkout` command then lets you switch branches.
 Be sure to call `clone` from your preferred directory, such as your local TTK4235 directory, as git will create a copy of the entire repo inside that directory.